jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The foot feels the foot when it feels the ground.
+Commitment is an act, not a word.
-- Buddha
+- Jean-Paul Sartre

-Updated on: [3/31/2023]
+Updated on: [4/1/2023]
 <!-- #quoteEnd -->
 </pre>